-- Where two or more suitable candidates on the Waiting List have the same score, an invitation to a consultation meeting will be determined by distance from school. - In the event of any places remaining once all applicants on the Waiting List have been considered, the Waiting List may be extended to those below the cut-off point.
+- Where two or more suitable candidates on the Waiting List have the same score, an invitation to a consultation meeting will be determined by distance from school.
+Distance will be from the home address to the front gate of the school calculated using grid references and Reading Borough Council digital mapping software.
+Applicants living nearest to the school yet outside the designated area will be ranked after those living within the designated area.
+For those living equidistant from the school, an independent person will supervise random allocation.
+In the case of Kendrick School, this will be Reading Local Authority. - In the event of any places remaining once all applicants on the Waiting List have been considered, the Waiting List may be extended to those below the cut-off point.
 Where two or more suitable candidates have the same score, an invitation to a consultation meeting will be offered according to the oversubscription criteria.
 Thereafter, invitations to a consultation meeting will be determined by random allocation. - In the event of random allocation being used, an independent adjudicator (Reading Local Authority) will be appointed.